 - I have never been convicted of any crime greater than a misdemeanor

 - Must be born on or between January 1, 2002, and April 31, 2007

 - Must be at least 13 years of age on the first day of the State Competition

-- Must not be older that 17 years of age as of December 31, 2018 (EXCEPTION: 18 year old high school juniors must compete at the Teen level)
+- Must not be older than 17 years of age as of December 31, 2019 (EXCEPTION: 18-year-old high school juniors must compete at the Teen level)

 Teen contestants are eligible to compete for the Miss Lane County OT Title if ANY of the following are true:

-- I live full time in Lane County and have for the past 6 consecutive months
+- I live full time in Lane County or Linn-Benton County and have for the past 6 consecutive months

-- I work full time in Lane County and have for the past 6 consecutive months
+- I work full time in Lane County or Linn-Benton County and have for the past 6 consecutive months

-- I attend school full time in Lane County and have for the past 6 consecutive months
+- I attend school full time in Lane County or Linn-Benton County and have for the past 6 consecutive months